Tinkerforge/doc/en/source/Software/IPConnection_Python.rst

  :param reason: int

- This callback is called whenever the IP connection is disconnected, possible reasons are:
+ This callback is called whenever the IP Connection is disconnected, possible reasons are:

  * DISCONNECT_REASON_REQUEST (0): Disconnect was requested by user.
  * DISCONNECT_REASON_ERROR (1): Disconnect because of an unresolvable error.
- * DISCONNECT_REASON_SHUTDOWN (2): Disconnect initiated by brickd or
+ * DISCONNECT_REASON_SHUTDOWN (2): Disconnect initiated by Brick Daemon or
    WIFI/Ethernet Extension.